fhdhsni/The-Secret-Life-of-Objects/README.md

 }
 ```
 It's time to examine how `body` of our table gets created.
-`body` will be an array with 7 elements each element is an array (containing three `TextCell` objs) that makes one `row` of our table. sth like:
+`body` is an array with 7 elements each element is an array (containing three `TextCell` objs) that makes one `row` of our table, something like:
 ```
   [
     TextCell { text: [ 'Kilimanjaro' ] },